 Brexit and UK citizens in Germany

-Germany has been deemed one of the top destinations for companies leaving the UK after the Brexit aftermath.
+Germany is one of the top destinations for companies leaving the UK after the Brexit aftermath.
 Approximately 100,000 British citizens currently live in Germany, but moving to Germany from the UK could become more complicated in future years.
 Certain UK citizens will be able to protect their rights by getting German citizenship.

 It has not yet been revealed how Brexit will affect British citizens in Germany or British citizens hoping to immigrate to Germany, but future requirements could include showing proof of income (including work contracts) and proof of health insurance coverage in order to stay in Germany.
 There has been talk, however, of providing special privileges to UK citizens living in European countries.

 Mandatory registration in Germany

 Within one or two weeks of moving into permanent accommodation (depending on the German state), you must register your address in Germany with the police at the local residents’ registration office of the town hall (Einwohnermeldeamt or Bürgeramt)).
 Registration in Germany is a rule that applies to everyone, even German nationals.

 - your passport or ID card;

 - a copy of the lease or rental agreement for your accommodation (if applicable);

 - a completed registration form (Anmeldeformular) countersigned by the landlord, which you can get from your local registration office or newsagents, or download from your area’s local government site.